keithledgerwood/WICLab-guide/02-onboard-employee.md

       |:-----|:-----|
     |![alt_text](images/011/app_bamboohr_provisioning_600.png "Enable Provisioning")||

-   > **Note:** If you don't have an active BambooHR session, you will be prompted to sign in using the BambooHR username and password from the lab **Launch Panel**.
+   > **Note:** If you don't have an active BambooHR session, you will be prompted to sign in using the BambooHR username and password from the lab **Launch Pad**.

 5. After the success message appears, click **Save**.